nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Note that we are going to use XYZ as a placeholder of either Company, Event, or Person for this section.

 For the `findXYZ` command:
 1. The user executes `findXYZ` followed by `XYZ` parameters (along with their tags).
+You can look at the parameters in our UG.
 2. This command is parsed by `FindXYZCommandParser` to check if the given parameters are valid.
 If not, a `ParseException` is thrown.
 3. Otherwise, `XYZContainsKeywordsPredicate` object will be created.
-Notice that `XYZContainsKeywordsPredicate` is the class responsible to test whether a particular `XYZ` object fits the queried entry.
+Note that `XYZContainsKeywordsPredicate` is the class responsible to test whether a particular `XYZ` object fits the queried entry.
 With this predicate, `FindXYZCommand` object will be created.
 4. Next, `FindXYZCommand` will call `Model#showXYZList(predicate)`.
    1. The model will update the displayed list to be the `XYZ` list and choose only the `XYZ` objects that suits the query